FalkorDB/docs/design/index.md

 ### Querying the graph

-RedisGraph exposes a subset of the openCypher graph language.
+FalkorDB exposes a subset of the openCypher graph language.
 Although only some language capabilities are supported, there's enough functionality to extract valuable insights from your graphs.
 To execute a query, we'll use the GRAPH.QUERY
 command: